PandasThumb/pandasthumb.github.io/_posts/2024/2024-06-17-photography-contest-xv.md

 Since rumor has it that the pandemic encouraged macro photography, we may, if we receive enough entries, establish a "macro" category.

-The winner and the runner-up will receive a copy of one of <a href="https://www.amazon.com/stores/Matt-Young/author/B001HPILDU/">my own books</a> on evolution, intelligent-design creationism, or science and religion.
+The winner will receive a copy of <a href="https://www.amazon.com/stores/Matt-Young/author/B001HPILDU/">Why Intelligent Design Fails, A Scientific Critique of the New Creationism</a>, edited by Taner Edis and me.
+We may also secure an award for the runner-up; TBA.

 <!--more-->